 - For example, “Received…..in…..two…..containers…..” was dictated in a sentence, the user spoke in fragments so the program typed ‘to’ instead of ‘two’

-- For more information on how context affects accuracy, check out Andrew’s blog, Creating the Context to Succeed with Speech Recognition Software
+- For more information on how context affects accuracy, check out our blog post on Creating the Context to Succeed with Speech Recognition Software

 Good Accuracy Suddenly Gone Bad?